tillitis/.github/profile/key-mgmnt/docs/sigsum-key-management.md

 age encrypted file, with recipients set to all employees at Tillitis.
 Follow normal procedure to erase UDS from provisioning machine.

-FIXME
-Run [USS provision script](../../README.md) for generating USS and follow the instructions.
+FIXME Run [TKey provision script](../provisioning-tkey.md) for generating USS and follow the instructions.
 Take note of which TKey serial number is provisioned with what.
-Save `random.age` files on a USB memory.
-Upload age files to repository FIXME.
+Save `random.age` files on a USB memory and transport to network connected machine.
+Upload age files to repository FIXME and format USB memory to wipa all data.

 Put backup TKeys into tamper-evident bags.
 Populate the git repository table with initial storage locations and serial numbers.